substance/document/README.md

 #### Time travel

 Keep in mind, we can always look back.
+According to the commit graph shown above, we can checkout any reference in our d

 ```js
 doc.apply(opC, {"user": "michael"});